 Caryn: Well there are a number of things:

-1) A couple of heavy duvet covers or weighted blankets.
+- A couple of heavy duvet covers or weighted blankets.
 The heavier the better and many pillows.
-Children with Sensory Processing Disorder often like to feel pressure when they are sleeping or resting.
+Children with Sensory Processing Disorders often like to feel pressure when they are sleeping or resting.

-5) Extra door locks placed high up on the door.
+- Extra door locks are placed high up on the door.
 Some children with ASD are very prone to “running” and the more locks the better.

-6) It would be a good thing if the house has a DVD player and game systems with headphones.
+- It would be a good thing if the house has a DVD player and game system with headphones.

-8) I would also recommend that the house be cleaned with cleaners that are not chemically based and scent free, as some children do have severe allergies.
+- I would also recommend that the house be cleaned with cleaners that are not chemically based and scent-free, as some children do have severe allergies.

 Trey: Is there anything we can do to help the parents prior to them coming to Orlando?